SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 ## Component structure
 A component follows a specific structure and contains:

-* Component logic.
+* `/src` - Component logic .
-* Component specification as yaml.
+* `component.yaml` - Component specification.
-* Dockerfile to build the container.
+* `Dockerfile` - Dockerfile to build the container.
-* Readme to explain the component and its inputs and outputs.
+* `readme.md` - Readme to explain the component and its inputs and outputs .
-* Scripts to build the component and push it to a Docker repository.
+* `build_image.sh` - Scripts to build the component and push it to a Docker repository .

 ## Components
 This Kubeflow project contains 3 components: